EcoTourism Vision for The Bower at Broulee approved.

 The owners had originally hoped to pursue their vision for an education based Eco-tourism facility.
 This was, based on the site proximity to a small nature reserve called Illawong and three local schools which form part of the Eurobodalla Shire’s education hub strategy.

-Significantly, almost all of the native vegetation was retained on the 40 hectares of remaining land after the owners had dedicated more than 8 hectares of Candlagan Creek foreshore as a public reserve,.
-This reserve now abuts an important fish breeding area within the Batemans Marine Park .
+Significantly, almost all of the native vegetation was retained on the 40 hectares of remaining land after the owners had dedicated more than 8 hectares of Candlagan Creek foreshore as a public reserve.
+This creek reserve now abuts an important sea-grass habitat which forms a valuable fish breeding area within the Batemans Marine Park.

 Eventually, after working through the various issues presented, Council’s planning approval staff were able to give consent to a modified concept plan and community title management scheme that should enable the project to reach its potential.

-The approval allows for the addition of communal facilities including a health and wellness centre, eco-pavilion and amphitheater, small conference facilities, perma-culture garden, recreation pavilion and restaurant/cafe with bush-walking trails.
+The approval allows for the addition of communal facilities including a health and wellness center, eco-pavilion and amphitheater, small conference facilities, permaculture garden, recreation pavilion and restaurant/cafe with bush-walking trails.

 In addition, the proposal includes provision for eco-units [at this stage, they are likely to be luxury safari tents for glamping] which are planned for areas which had been previously cleared.
 Finally, a number of more traditional accommodation units are proposed to be built on the rehabilitated site of the original gravel pit.
 This will take the form of a “Hilltop Retreat” precinct which will also incorporate the wellness and conference facilities.